Why is it So Hard to Be Assertive? 5 Skills You Can Learn

 - Managing your feelings, possibly hurt or anger combined with an endless possible number of other feelings, and putting them into words

-- Understanding the other person or people involved, imagining how it’s likely they feel, and why
+- Understanding the other person or people involved, imagining what they are likely feeling

 - Taking into account the situation and setting